SpinLock

 §Verification Design

-To verify the correctness of spin lock, we use a ghost permission (i.e., not present in executable Rust), and only the owner of the permission can access the protected data in the cell.
+To verify the correctness of spin lock, we use a ghost permission (i.e., not present in executable Rust).
+Only the owner of this permission can access the protected data in the cell.
 When lock or try_lock succeeds, the ghost permission is transferred to the lock guard and given to the user for accessing the protected data.
 When the lock guard is dropped, the ghost permission is transferred back to the spin lock.

 §Invariant

-When the internal AtomicBool is true, the permission has been transferred to some lock guard and nobody else can acquire the lock; when it is false, the permission is held by the spin lock and can be acquired by a user.
+When the internal AtomicBool is true, the permission has been transferred to a SpinLockGuard and no one else can acquire the lock.
+When it is false, the permission to access the PCell<T> is stored in the lock, and it must match the val’s id.

 §Safety